flix/book/src/introduction.md

 that no other programming language offers, including:

 -   algebraic data types and pattern matching.
--   type classes with higher-kinded types.
+-   traits with higher-kinded types.
 -   structured concurrency based on channels and light-weight processes.

 In addtion, Flix has several new powerful and unique features: